Finite generators for countable group actions in the Borel and Baire category settings

-As a corollary, we derive the analogue of Nadkarni's theorem for $\C_4$ in case of $\sigma$-compact spaces. \begin{cor} Let $X$ be a Borel $G$-space that admits a $\sigma$-compact realization. $X \notin \C_4$ if and only if there exists a $G$-invariant countably additive Borel probability measure on $X$. \end{cor} \begin{proof} $\Leftarrow$: If $X \in \C_4$, then it is compressible in the usual sense and hence does not admit a $G$-invariant Borel probability measure.
+As a corollary, we derive the analogue of Nadkarni's theorem for $\Cfrak_4$ in case of $\sigma$-compact spaces. \begin{cor} Let $X$ be a Borel $G$-space that admits a $\sigma$-compact realization. $X \notin \Cfrak_4$ if and only if there exists a $G$-invariant countably additive Borel probability measure on $X$. \end{cor} \begin{proof} $\Leftarrow$: If $X \in \Cfrak_4$, then it is compressible in the usual sense and hence does not admit a $G$-invariant Borel probability measure.

-$\Rightarrow$: Suppose that $X$ is a $\sigma$-compact topological $G$-space and $X \notin \C_4$.
-Then, since $X$ is $\sigma$-compact and $\C_4$ is a $\sigma$-ideal, there is a compact set $K$ not in $\C_4$.
-Now apply \ref{invariant measure for compact}. \end{proof}
+$\Rightarrow$: Suppose that $X$ is a $\sigma$-compact topological $G$-space and $X \notin \Cfrak_4$.
+Then, since $X$ is $\sigma$-compact and $\Cfrak_4$ is a $\sigma$-ideal, there is a compact set $K$ not in $\Cfrak_4$.
+Now apply \cref{invariant measure for compact}. \end{proof}

 \begin{remark} For a Borel $G$-space $X$, let $\K$ denote the collection of all subsets of invariant Borel sets that admit a $\sigma$-compact realization (when viewed as Borel $G$-spaces).
-Also, let $\C$ denote the collection of all subsets of invariant compressible Borel sets.
-It is clear that $\K$ and $\C$ are $\sigma$-ideals, and what \ref{Nadkarni for sigma-compact} implies is that $\C \cap \K \subseteq \C_4$.
-The question of whether $\K = Pow(X)$ is just a rephrasing of $\S10$.(B) of Introduction. \end{remark}
+Also, let $\Cfrak$ denote the collection of all subsets of invariant compressible Borel sets.
+It is clear that $\K$ and $\Cfrak$ are $\sigma$-ideals, and what \cref{Nadkarni for sigma-compact} implies is that $\Cfrak \cap \K \subseteq \Cfrak_4$. \end{remark}